 12. They are present physically, not emotionally

 Parents may be at home or around their children most of the time, but somehow they are not always available.
 It means that such parents are ignoring their children and are preoccupied with their daily chores and duties.
-They are either on the phone or working.
+They are unapproachable and are either on the phone or working.
 They do not interact with their child and are not available for them emotionally.

 13. They use their child to take revenge on the ex-spouse